damku999/excptionemail/README.md

 #### ignored_bots

-This is the list of bots for which we should NOT send error emails.
+It's a list of bots for where you would like to ignore sending error emails.

 ```php
 'ignored_bots' => [